 When a media outlet reports about the SSDI program, it should use real statistics.
 For example, about 1 in 5 male SSDI beneficiaries and 1 in 7 female beneficiaries die within 5 years of receiving benefits.
 This shows that the overwhelming majority of people receiving disability benefits are truly disabled.

 In order to qualify for SSDI, you need to have earned work credits.
 If you have questions about applying for SSDI benefits, contact us today.
-We offer free consultations.
+We offer free evaluations of your case.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers